-Breakfast is the start for pretty much everyone’s day, but doing it healthy isn’t always an easy thing to do.
+Breakfast is the start of pretty much everyone’s day, but a healthy breakfast isn’t always an easy thing to achieve.
 As with any meal, you are seriously spoiled for choice with what’s out there, but unlike most other meals, people tend to stick with a couple of the classics for years on end.
-Diversity just isn't there as much as it could be.
+Diversity just isn’t there as much as it could be.
 For a lot of people, especially those training for specific fitness goals, this can actually counteract a lot of hard work if you aren’t careful.
 You can really explode your workouts, your energy and your progress, all by making a few little changes.

 Want to move fast?
 Jump to the right section below.

 The first stop has to be looking at carbohydrates since they’re the source of most of your energy to get you through the day, and they’re the most common thing to see in breakfast foods as a result.
 That also means that there are tonnes of great options out there to choose from, but a lot of things you need to avoid, too, if you’re trying to minimise your carb intake.

 High Carbohydrate Breakfasts

 Starting with high-carb healthy breakfast foods is a breeze.
 Pretty much anything you think of when it comes to breakfast is going to be full of it.
 The issue is that a lot of these are full of sugar, and that’s not a good thing for anyone.
 Here are some of the healthiest high-carb options.

 Fruits are one of the more surprising but more common sources of carbs, and they’re full of other excellent nutrients too.
 It’s earned its place on the list.
 Sweeter fruits have a little more sugar in them, so take it easy, but things like bananas, apples and even melons are all great places to start and easy to eat with anything or on their own for a healthy breakfast!